Kalon-Network/kalon-network-official/README.md

 - Create necessary directories
 - Set up everything for you

+**Note**:
-**Note**: The installation script only builds miner and wallet binaries.
+- The installation script only builds miner and wallet binaries.
 No node is built as it's not needed for community members.
+- **Running as root**: The script will warn you if run as root.
+Use `--allow-root` flag if you really need to run as root (e.g., for Go installation in /usr/local).

 ### Manual Commands